alttch/tokio-task-pool/README.md

 * Use task spawning but manually limit the number of active tasks with a semaphore

-* Use this crate which does the job automatically
+* Use this crate which does the job out-of-the-box

 ## Features provided